mr-cworld/project_3_nlp_wine_recommendation/README.md

-# Project 3 : Wine Recommendation and Food Pairing App
+# Project 3 : Wine Recommendation and Food Pairing System

-### select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews
+### Select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews

 # Table of content